 Australian Rhys Wakefield of ‘The Purge’ also directs the show, and apologies spoiler alert if you haven’t already listened to the first three episodes.

-A psychology space age thriller set within a dystopian 2060 future with the plot anchored around the returning of a spaceship, the USS (United States Ship) Hope from her ill-fated maiden voyage, somewhat late by exactly thirty-five years to be precise!
-The mysterious ghost ship returns amidst a media frenzy, and as the crowds gather to watch on the hatch opens and the soul survivor lieutenant Edward Fitz from a seven man expedition steps out.
+A psychology space-age thriller set within a dystopian 2060 future with the plot anchored around the returning of a spaceship, the USS (United States Ship) Hope from her ill-fated maiden voyage, somewhat late by exactly thirty-five years to be precise!
+The mysterious ghost ship returns amidst a media frenzy, and as the crowds gather to watch on the hatch opens and the soul survivor lieutenant Edward Fitz from a seven-man expedition steps out.
 The whole crew aboard the famed vessel have been found dead, and Edward, startled & confused has not aged one day in thirty-five years.

-Back on terrafirma Edward’s identical twin brother Hunter Fitz (Brian Cox) now a 65 year old man suffering early stages of onset dementia has been brought to the landing site by the FBI to ascertain, and question where his brother Edward has been for the past 30 years.
+Back on terrafirma Edward’s identical twin brother Hunter Fitz (Brian Cox) now a 65-year-old man suffering early stages of onset dementia has been brought to the landing site by the FBI to ascertain, and question where his brother Edward has been for the past 30 years.
 Could Edward be a clone, and what brought about the demise of the rest of the USS Hopes crew?

-Hunter apparently has his own demons to exercise, which have been living within his head (rent free), and like the return of the USS Hope, those demons have also been kept hidden for thirty-five years.
+Hunter apparently has his own demons to exercise, which have been living within his head (rent-free), and as the return of the USS Hope, those demons have also been kept hidden for thirty-five years.
 And more importantly what part did he have to play with the secretive ‘operation window’?
 Assisted by Hunter’s android robot helper nurse Helen (Erin Moriarty) the two brothers meet for the first time in an epic showdown with some excellent byplay sibling rivalry on display as both men demand answers.

 Let’s back things up for historical landscape context.
 The USS Hopes primary mission was to formally seek an answer to our global climate change as mankind has nearly poisoned the planet into extinction.
 NASA deem the only viable option, and escape for mankind is to create a space program using identical twins as astronaut’s to charter an odyssey to seek out a planet called Fader-Seven (guesswork on the spelling) which hopefully holds enough natural resources to sustain life.
-I must say I like what the writers have done here with the story focusing the mission, and underlying theme on climate change, and what a lack of respect could subsequently do to our planets endgame if not taken seriously.
+I must say I like what the writers have done here with the story focusing on the mission, and underlying theme on climate change, and what a lack of respect could subsequently do to our planets endgame if not taken seriously.

 The other leading character within the show is Edward Fitz voiced by the excellent Richard Madden who certainly knows how to make the needle move with a performance!
 If Hunter is calm & collected Edward is the opposite being irrational, demanding, and prone to acts of violence.
 The first scene where the twins meet where Hunter says that he was previously a handsome man is a genius scene.
 It’s too early to fully understand what, or even who Edward is however Richard Madden plays the former confident hotshot astronaut in a confused & frightened tone balancing like a high-wire trapeze act of intrigue & menace.